 20 Feb Best Practices of Top Performing Warehouses

 It’s easy to become complacent with operational procedures and company culture, to reach a place where tasks are done a certain way simply because “that’s the way we’ve always done it.”
 That type of mindset frequently sets companies on a fast track to stagnated growth or, worse, reduced productivity.
-In order to keep warehouse and distribution centers thriving and growing, managers must consistently reassess processes and implement necessary changes.
+In order to keep top performing warehouses and distribution centers thriving and growing, managers must consistently reassess processes and implement necessary changes.

 It’s important to know the areas to look at when assessing your operation’s performance.
 After all, it isn’t all just about output.
 There are also factors such as pick accuracy and labor turnover to consider.
 DC Velocity (July 2017) outlines four key areas to evaluate when measuring overall operational performance: safety, customer service, productivity, and employees.
 You can take a quick look at the status of these areas by answering a few questions.